“But seek ye first the kingdom of God, and His righteousness; and all these things shall be added unto you”, Matthew 6:33

 The past few years has been a time for spiritual and physical growth for Bethany Baptist Church.

 On November 6, 2005, our congregation crossed over during the morning worship service into our new 300 seat sanctuary.
-We got new Sunday School rooms and the old santuary became a fellowship hall.
+The new structure was built in front of the old building, with new Sunday school rooms and offices and the old sanctuary became a fellowship hall.
 Although it was somewhat sad, we rejoiced to see how God's hand and guidance has been on our church during this building program.
 We give praise for the great things that have been done in the past, but we look forward with praise and great expectations to the future to see what God has in store for us as believers in the Lord Jesus Christ at Bethany Baptist Church.

 Let us give thanks to God and our forefathers and mothers of our church, and may we continue to be a church with a proud past and a commitment to win the lost.
 To God be the glory.

 On Sunday, Apr.
-26, 2010 - Rev. Terry Moseley accepted the position of Pastor of Bethany Baptist Church.
+26, 2010 - Brother Terry Moseley accepted the position of Pastor of Bethany Baptist Church.